-Club Scrub is a committee of the Friends of Jonathan Dickinson State Park, and is its own entity and is funded by its members.
+Club Scrub is funded by its members.
 It is one of the more robust social clubs in the area, and is very family oriented and has ongoing events throughout the year.

-Bikes are available to rent on site on weekends only.(Or you can rent bikes at Village Bike noted below).
+Bikes are available to rent at Village Bike noted below).
 Wearing a helmet is mandatory.

-Halpatiokee Regional Park is located in Stuart and is the largest park in Martin County with 65 acres of park, ball fields, tennis, mountain biking trails and walking trails.
+This family-friendly park is located in Stuart and is the largest park in Martin County, with over 65 acres of park, ball fields, tennis, mountain biking trails and walking trails.

 The area is surrounded by lakes and is a local favorite place to walk your dogs.

 There are several mountain biking trails (not well marked, but fun nonetheless!).